-Just like question #4 implies, we’ll usually end on a high note (our oldest is six) – death can be a heavy topic.
-But that doesn’t mean we won’t first talk about what Jesus did.
+Just like question #4 implies, we’ll usually end on a high note (our oldest now seven) – death can be a heavy topic.
+But that doesn’t mean we won’t talk about what Jesus did for us.
 Just because our children are young, doesn’t mean they can’t start to understand Jesus’ amazing love and sacrifice!
 They actually get it in their own way.

 Find a way this Good Friday to discuss the significance.
 You won’t regret it!

-4. Reflect on Jesus’ life and situation 2000 years ago.
+4. Reflect on Jesus’ life and family situation 2000 years ago.